sws2apps/.github/profile/README.md

 # TONGASOA 👋

-Our main goal is to provide an easy-to-use application for Jehovah’s Witnesses, wether they are appointed brothers, publishers and students for Midweek Meeting.
+Our main goal is to provide an easy-to-use application for Jehovah’s Witnesses, whether they are appointed brothers, publishers and students for Midweek Meeting.

 ## Application list